 In that moment when Jesus cried out, he was exclaiming to the entire universe that He had faithfully fulfilled the Father’s will and that the mission was now accomplished.
 No wonder Jesus shouted ¾ for this was the greatest victory in the history of the human race!
 He had been faithful to His assignment even in the face of unfathomable challenges.
 But now the fight was over, and Jesus could cry out to the Father, “I have done exactly what You asked Me to do!” or “The mission is accomplished!”

-Second, the word tetelestai was the equivalent of the Hebrew word spoken by the high priest when he presented a sacrificial lamb without spot or blemish.
+2. The word tetelestai was the equivalent of the Hebrew word spoken by the high priest when he presented a sacrificial lamb without spot or blemish.

 Annually the high priest entered the Holy of Holies, where he poured the blood of that sacrificial spotless lamb on the mercy seat of the Ark of the Covenant.
 The moment that blood touched the mercy seat, atonement was made for the people’s sins for one more year ¾ when once again, the high priest would enter beyond the veil of that sacred room to offer blood.
 This was done year after year to obtain the annual, temporary forgiveness of sin.

 But when Jesus hung on the Cross, He was both Lamb and High Priest.
 In that holy moment as our Great High Priest, Jesus offered His own blood for the permanent removal of sin.
 He offered up the perfect sacrifice of which every Mosaic sacrifice was a type and symbol - and in that instant, there remained no more need of offering for sin.